dan-hargreaves/dan-hargreaves/README.md

 - 👋 Hi, I’m @dan-hargreaves
 - 👀 I’m interested in
-  Working in Data Analysis and Software Engineering.
+  working in Data Analysis and Software Engineering.
 Please see my LinkedIn at www.linkedin.com/in/dan-hargreaves-53aa741b5.

 <!---